pshrey795/Multi-Part-Compiler-for-a-Functional-Programming-Language/Compiler/README.md

 Stage 2: Fully Functional Multi-Stage Compiler
 ===

 Compiler for a functional programming language (subset of SML).
 The exact problem statements can be found in either [Statement1](https://github.com/pshrey795/Multi-Part-Compiler-for-a-Functional-Programming-Language/Compiler/ProblemStatement/Statement1.pdf) or [Statement2](https://github.com/pshrey795/Multi-Part-Compiler-for-a-Functional-Programming-Language/Compiler/ProblemStatement/Statement2.pdf) .
 The language has been created from a context-free grammar specification in [**Extended Backus Naur Form(EBNF)**](https://github.com/pshrey795/Multi-Part-Compiler-for-a-Functional-Programming-Language/tree/master/Compiler/EBNF.txt).
+This file also contains the specification of the type grammar for type checking.
 The compiler has been created in the following different parts:

 1. Lexer/Scanner using ML-Lex
 2. Parser using ML-Yacc